Autosave Function in Excel

 How to Turn On AutoSave in Excel?
 (Step by Step)

 Usually, Autosave is enabled in Excel by default.
 Let’s see how to Turn on Autosave options in Excel.

 - Step -1: Go to the “File” menu.
 Click on “Options”

-- Step -2: Excel options will pop out with a lot of options to manage as per our necessity.
+- Step -2: Excel options will pop out with many options to manage as per our necessity.
 Click on the “Save” option – This will take us to customize the workbooks that are saved.

 - Step 3 – From this window, we can see the “Save AutoRecover information every __ minutes” is enabled.
-This is where we are notifying excel to save the workbook for every n minutes (n could be any number which represents no.of minutes in time).
-By default, Excel will take 10 minutes to perform AutoRecover but we can change this time as per our requirement such as 1,2,3 minutes and so on.
+This is where we are notifying excel to save the workbook for every n minutes (n could be any number representing no-of minutes in time).
+By default, Excel will take 10 minutes to perform AutoRecover, but we can change this time as per our requirement, such as 1,2,3 minutes.

 excel autosave location will be different.
 I request all to check for this autosave location in Excel options – Save.

-- Step 5 – We can select a certain format when we are saving our workbooks automatically by selecting the format from the list of excel formats that are available.
+- Step 5 – We can select a specific format when we are saving our workbooks automatically by selecting the format from the list of excel formats that are available.